A step by step guide...

 22. Let the kids play with their favorite gift: COUSINS.
 The adults can have Irish coffee, fruit cake and a few Benson & Hedges in the family room while the snow falls outside (because it ALWAYS snows on Christmas).

 1. Early September, arrange photo shoot for family Christmas card.
-Coordinate matching outfits of khaki pants and white button ups.
+Coordinate matching outfits of khakis and plaid button ups.
 Get teeth whitened and hair highlighted.
 Practice several poses with the family: jumping in the air, sitting in the grass, walking away from the camera while the little ones toddle adorably behind…

 2. After your mid-September photo shoot, be sure to head over to the mall to admire the Christmas displays in the stores.
 Then go get a pumpkin spice latte to really get in the holiday spirit even though it’s 80 degrees out and technically still summer.